wolfsoul/COOS/README.md

 #Description:

 This is a Web Application to order online your favourite crep but it can easily adapted for other e-commerce uses.
+Technologies used:
+HTML, CSS, PHP, Javascript, JQuery, MySQL

 #General Information: